In this article we'll review common Outlook rendering issues and how to resolve those.

 Instead of showing the entire address, use shorter words:

-Text areas with large images inserted
+Text areas with images inserted

-Are there any text blocks with large images inserted?
 A text block will always use the exact size of the image uploaded into it.
 Uploading a wide image that extends beyond the width of the text area will push out the boundaries of the HTML.

-Buttons with 'no wrap' applied
+Buttons with no-wrap applied

-Are your buttons using the 'no wrap' class?
-The 'no wrap' class is designed to keep Outlook from wrapping text in a button.
+Are your buttons using the no-wrap class?
+The no-wrap class is designed to keep Outlook from wrapping text in a button.
 It's a great feature if you like your button text to stay on one line.
 Long button text though can lead to the button pushing out the right side of the email.
 Keep button text short to avoid this issue.

 Extra hidden content in code